ADHD emotional regulation app for late-diagnosed adults

 You weren't lazy.
 You were performing.

-Unmask is a daily companion for late-diagnosed ADHD adults who have spent years succeeding through sheer will — and are quietly running out of it.
+Unmask is a daily emotional regulation app for late-diagnosed ADHD adults who have spent years succeeding through sheer will — and are quietly running out of it.
+Guided sessions for morning, reframe, and evening.
 Built to help you work with your brain, not against it.

 Free early access · No credit card · No noise in your inbox